Generic Name: silodosin (sye-LOE-doe-sin)

 Important safety information:

-- Silodosin may cause drowsiness, dizziness, lightheadedness, or fainting.
+- Silodosin may cause dizziness, light-headedness, or fainting.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use silodosin with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Tell your doctor or dentist that you take silodosin before you receive any medical or dental care, emergency care, or surgery.